 - Operating hours have changed to allow more time for cleaning and sanitizing.
 Click here to see current hours of operation.

 Huntsville's Living History Museum is open to the public with social distancing guidelines.
-Masks are currently required indoors.
 They ask that visitors maintain a distance of at least 6 feet from staff members and other visitors who are not in your party.
 Burritt is home to barnyard animals, beautiful views, and historic schools and cabins.
 They are currently featuring 4 GeoQuest adventures for families to explore, and The Struggle to Vote: The Nation, Alabama and the South 1848- 1920 exhibit in the mansion.
 Don't forget about their Nature Trails, Historic Park and Barnyard offer outdoor experiences for all to enjoy and learn something along the way.

 Lowe Mill A&E is now open.
 Masks are no longer required for vaccinated guests.
 Their hours are Wednesday through Saturday from 11:00am - 7:00pm.
 At this time studio hours are not required so artists are able to make their own decision about opening.
 Crews will be wiping down doors and surfaces throughout the day and there is signage encouraging people to stay 6 feet apart.